zdrive/aws-iot-button-php/README.md

 9. Voila!
 You now have a Lambda Basic Execution role that you can also use in other projects.
 You'll need this in the next step

-B. Prepare AWS Lambda service.
+B. Prepare AWS Lambda function.

 1. In the AWS Console, go to Lambda:
   -- Services...
 Compute...
 Lambda